jmerkel/Loan-Risk-Prediction_Supervised-Machine-Learning/README.md

 If the bank views the ability to flag as many high risk loans accurately without regard to the low-risk loans, then the Combination method should be used.
 The updside is that this method had a high Sensitivity and flagged 3/4 of the high-risk loans.
 Unfortunately, this sensitivity flagged many low-risk loans as risky, which in-turn would lead to lost work hours investigating false positives.

-If the institution views the time value of its employees as important, and believe the time lost investigating false positives is more significant than letting high-risk loans go unidentified, then none of the methods should be used.
-If one of these methods should be used, then the SMOTE method would be best overall.
-None of these methods should be used because they are not precise enough.
-Either half of the risky loans are unflagged, or
+If the institution views the time value of its employees as important, and believe the time lost investigating false positives is more significant than letting high-risk loans go unidentified, hen the SMOTE method would be best overall.
+This method had a slightly higher than half chance of detecting high-risk loans while correctly detecting 2/3 of the low risk loans.

+However, non of these methods should really be used.
+They do not predict/detect enough of the high risk loans to be much better than a coin flip, while still creating many false positives by flagging many of the low-risk loans as high risk.
+Financial institutions need a more accurate method to predict high-risk loans so they don't waste many man-hours on chasing false positives while not releasing extra liability into their financial securities.